Radio in Prison Camps

 And so the steady stream of news came through and was invaluable not only keeping up morale, but also enabling Senior British Officers to make plans for various eventualities, especially in the closing days when release drew near.

-It was not for nothing that our wireless was dubbed "the Canary," for truly no birdsong was ever more welcome or sweeter than the news that came to us by this means behind the wire.
+It was not for nothing that the wireless was dubbed "the Canary," for truly no birdsong was ever more welcome or sweeter than the news that came to the POWs by this means behind the wire.

-The materials were obtained on the black market, cigarettes, of course, were camp currency.
+The materials obtained on the black market, cigarettes, of course, were used as camp currency.

 Talking about the concealment of the thing, two years P.O.W.'s, as we were then, could steal a fire engine in daylight, or conceal a two-decker tramcar.